Merhawitm/ETL_Extract_-Merhawit-Tesfay-Kassa-_-670554-/README.md

 1. **Full Extraction** – Loads all available data from the CSV file.
 2. **Incremental Extraction** – Loads only records updated since a previously stored timestamp.
 3. **Timestamp Update** – Updates the checkpoint time after a successful incremental load.
+4. Transformation – Applies data cleaning, enrichment, and structural formatting for analysis.
 ---

 ## Tools Used